splunk/observability-content-contrib/dashboards-and-dashboard-groups/snowflakedb/README.md

 https://docs.snowflake.com/en/sql-reference/account-usage.html#account-usage-views

 The time between any action happening in snowflake and it being countable for metrics is 45 minutes.

+For this reason (and Snowflake credit considerations) our suggested cadence for picking up metrics is `3600` seconds (1 hour)

 **Example:**
 1. 100 failed logins happen at 12:45pm.